arvind632/NodeJs-Question-Answer/README.md

 🔸Avoid heavy operations inside loops.

-🔸Use efficient array methods like (map, reduce)
+🔸Use efficient array methods like (map, reduce).

+🔸Use Pagination for handle the large data.

+🔸Use Cacheing (Radis) for Cache repetitive queries to reduce database load.

 🔸Optimize Middleware : Unnecessary middleware slows Node.js app.
     Avoid too many app.use()